Baltimore-class cruiser: Later designs

 The was an entirely new heavy cruiser design that attempted to improve upon the Baltimore class.
 While the basic deck and machinery layout was largely unchanged, this class carried the first fully automated high-caliber guns on a warship and had improved damage protection features, greatly improving both firepower and survivability.
 None was constructed in time to take part in World War II.

-The plans for the light aircraft carrier were adapted from the drafts of the Baltimore hull design, including the layout of the engines.
+The plans for light aircraft carriers of the were adapted from the drafts of the Baltimore hull design, including the layout of the engines.
 The hulls of these ships were, however, significantly widened.
 The Saipan-class ships were completed in 1947 and 1948, but by the mid-1950s, they proved too small for the planes of the jet age and were converted for use as communication and command ships.